 - Compatibility: Git is compatible with all operating systems.
 It can also access remote repositories created by subversion (SVN).

-- Branching: The branching feature helps make modifications in the project without affecting the original version.
+- Branching: The branching feature helps make modifications to the project without affecting the original version.

 - Reliability: The data stored in the central repository is always backed up.
 Even when the central server is crashed, the data will never be lost, and it can be gained back easily.